 The purpose is to spread national popular music throughout the world and to exercise co-operation over the OGAE network of clubs, cooperation among the Eurovision Song Contest fans, promotion of the Eurovision Song Contest, and establishment of strong relations with national broadcasting companies.

-In 2011, Maiken Mäemets was chosen to be the International Coordinator for OGAE.
+In 2011, Maiken Mäemets was chosen to be the International President for OGAE.
 For more information and links, visit the website of OGAE International.